 Rugs are an essential element as a decor and a part of the floor.
 Of course, they provide many services to every home, office, and business place.
-However, the architecture or the interior designer should have great taste when choosing the correct rug to delight your residence.
+However, the architecture or the interior designer should have great taste when choosing the correct rug to enhance the look of your residence.
 Not only on the decorating purpose, but there are many things to consider when it comes to choosing rugs since there is vast diversity among rugs, and there are many different types of rugs around the world.

 - Focus viewers’ eyes on a specific part of a room, office, or hotel.